yalondg/visual-recognition-dedicated/visual-recognition-overview.md

 ##Available models
 {: #models}

-A set of built-in models provides highly accurate results without training:
+A set of built-in models (also known as classifiers) provides highly accurate results without training:

 - [**General** model](/docs/services/visual-recognition-dedicated/customizing.html#default-classifiers): Default classification from thousands of classes.
 - **Explicit** model (Beta): Whether an image is inappropriate for general use.